chilkari/rpi-music/README.md

 ## Bootstrap

-Before the easy stuff, you'll need to do a bit of manual work to grab this repo.
+Before the automated stuff, you'll need to do a bit of manual work to grab this repo.

 ### Image SD Card